2i2c-org/team-compass/organization/value-proposition.md

 (mission:value-proposition)=
 # Value proposition

+This describes the value [our service model](./service-model.md) provides to key stakeholder personas for 2i2c.

 We create a high-bandwidth connection between people **developing** open technology, people **operating** the technology, and people **using** the technology.
 We only develop infrastructure that serves the network of communities for whom we manage infrastructure.

-See [our service model](service-model) for membership tier details.

 ## For hub users (researchers, students, practitioners)